 Camille also served bites including stuffed dried apricots, chickpea fritters, cabbage-wrapped Robiola cheese, and crackers with nori pesto and black sesame that were petite and manageable.
 “It’s nice for everyone to have their own little individual piece of canapé,” she notes.
 “They’re easy to pick up from a platter and serve yourself.”

-To complement the summer servings, Camille made a beautiful rose-colored cocktail with The Bitter Truth Pink Gin, rose water, lemon juice, agave, and aloe water.
+To complement the food, Camille made a beautiful rose-colored cocktail with The Bitter Truth Pink Gin, rose water, lemon juice, agave, and aloe water.
 “You want something light and refreshing,” she says.
 “The light pink color feels very summery and floral.
 It’s also super-refreshing and hydrating because I put aloe in there.”
 For teetotaler friends, the chef made a sparkling turmeric tonic.
 “I like to have one nonalcoholic drink because sometimes people don’t want to drink or they’re doing a cleanse.
 I’ve served this for many years in different restaurants I’ve run.
 It’s supergood for you, and if you’re not going to be drinking, it’s nice to still have something special and good for your body.”

 Gin and Roses Cocktail